bill-ahmed/Maze-Solver/README.md

 ## Running the Program
-This script requires Python 3.
-To Run: `python MazeSolver.py`
+This script requires Python 3 and the Pillow library (for image processing).

+To install dependencies: `pip install requirements.txt` in the root folder

+To execute: `python MazeSolver.py`

 Results will be saved in the "output" folder, and there are two sample images in the "images" folder.